 To be eligible for this program, seniors must meet the following criteria:

 - Be at least 65 years of age or designated as disabled by the Social Security Administration.

 - Be enrolled in or willing to enroll in a Medicare Part D Plan.

 - Be enrolled in or willing to enroll in a Medicaid (called MO HealthNet in Missouri) benefit.

 Note that persons enrolled in or eligible for the Missouri Medicaid (MO HealthNet) prescription program cannot concurrently receive assistance under this program.

 MORx will pay for 50% of participants’ out-of-pocket prescription costs (deductibles, copayments, and coverage gap) on prescriptions covered by a participant’s Medicare Part D Plan.
-Some drugs that are not covered by Medicare are also covered.
-These include vitamins, certain over-the-counter drugs, and benzodiazepines.
+MORx participants get coverage for Medicare-excluded drugs through MO HealthNet.
+Some drugs that are not covered by Medicare include vitamins, certain over-the-counter drugs, and limited cough and cold drugs.

-Visit the Missouri Department of Social Services Rx Plan webpage for more information or to apply for the program.
-Persons can also contact MORx at 800-375-1406 with any questions.
+Visit the MORx frequently asked questions webpage for more information, or contact MORx at 800-375-1406 with any questions.
 Once an applicant is enrolled in this program, there is no need to reapply.

 The state of Illinois has two programs designed to provide financial assistance to the elderly to help them purchase their prescription drugs.
 Rx Basic is for individuals without Medicare insurance and the Rx Plus is designed for those on Medicare.

 Rx Plus is known as a Medicare wraparound program which means the benefits wrap around those benefits provided by a Medicare Part D plan.
 When making a prescription purchase, Medicare Part D is the first payer and then this program contributes towards those costs the Part D plan does not cover.